FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

  cookies.txt file will be created when running for the first time.

- This downloader uses MYSQL database to manage everything it scraped,so you should at least create a database.If have one,password(PASSWORD) and database name(DB) are required in Constant.py.
+ This downloader uses MYSQL database to manage everything it scraped, so you should at least create a database.If have one,password(PASSWORD) and database name(DB) are required in Constant.py.

- The path(PATH) of storage space to store artist.txt,cookies.txt and downloaded artworks which should be like:
+ The path(PATH) of storage space to store artist.txt, cookies.txt and downloaded artworks which should be like:

  ```'E:\\FA\\'```